Mobile Conversion Optimisation: 5 Techniques to Cut Bounce Rate and Win More Enquiries

 1. Optimise mobile CTAs for quick action

 On a small screen such as any mobile smartphone, your call-to-action (CTA) is the most critical design element, which means it needs to be impossible to miss.
 The essential key factors here are to focus on visibility and ‘tappability’, with the latter being vital to ensuring simplicity and ease of use for the user tapping away on their screen.
-So if your (CTA) is buried or difficult for your fingers to interact with, your mobile sales funnel will leak potential revenue.
+If your CTA is buried or difficult for your fingers to interact with, your mobile sales funnel will leak potential revenue and your bounce rate will climb.

 Best practices for mobile CTAs:

-- To optimise mobile CTAs for quick action, strategically place them above the fold to capture the user’s attention and ensure every button is ‘thumb-friendly’.
-To prevent ‘fat-finger’ errors, the button must measure at least 44×44 pixels.
+• To optimise mobile CTAs for quick action, strategically place them above the fold to capture the user’s attention and ensure every button is ‘thumb-friendly’.
+To prevent ‘fat-finger’ errors, the button must measure at least 44×44 pixels — a standard recommended by Apple’s Human Interface Guidelines and validated through usability testing.

-- Always use high-contrast colours and place them within the ‘thumb zone’.
-This is the area of the screen easiest to reach during one-handed use and it also ensures that it’s the first thing the eye gravitates towards.
+• Always use high-contrast colours and place them within the ‘thumb zone’ — the area of the screen easiest to reach during one-handed use.
+This ensures it’s the first thing the eye gravitates towards and supports a frictionless mobile UX.

-- Use sticky headers or footers so that the ‘Buy Now’ or ‘Enquire Today’ button stays visible as the user scrolls.
-This reduces the effort required to convert and that the opportunity to take action is always just one tap away.
+• Use sticky headers or footers so that the ‘Buy Now’ or ‘Enquire Today’ button stays visible as the user scrolls.
+This reduces the effort required to convert and ensures the opportunity to take action is always just one tap away, which is particularly important on long-form landing pages.

 2. Simplify mobile checkout or enquiry forms

 Lengthy, complex forms are the leading cause of mobile cart abandonment.
-To simplify mobile checkout or enquiry forms, focus on reducing the number of fields to the absolute essentials.
+According to the Baymard Institute’s checkout research, an optimised checkout flow can recover a significant share of lost sales simply by reducing unnecessary form fields.
 A frictionless path to completion is the fastest way to increase sales from mobile traffic.
-Also, typing on a mobile keyboard is inherently more difficult than using a physical one, so ask your potential lead for as little as possible.
+Typing on a mobile keyboard is inherently more difficult than using a physical one, so cognitive load reduction – asking for as little as possible – is a core CRO principle here.

 How to improve mobile form conversions:

-- Use single column layouts because this aligns with how a user’s eyes naturally move from top to bottom.
+• Use single column layouts because this aligns with how a user’s eyes naturally move from top to bottom, reducing visual scanning effort and improving the on-page experience.

 3. Reduce mobile page load time

-Research consistently shows that even a one-second delay in page load can lead to a significant drop in conversions and a high bounce rate.
-A fast, high-performing mobile site improves the overall user experience and signals your business’s professionalism and reliability – essential for improving mobile website conversions.
-To reduce mobile page load time, you must always compress heavy images, leverage browser caching, and eliminate unnecessary scripts.
-A lightning-fast site keeps users engaged in the mobile sales funnel rather than bouncing to a competitor.
+Research by Google consistently shows that even a one-second delay in page load can lead to a significant drop in conversions and a high bounce rate.
+Google’s Core Web Vitals – which measure loading performance (LCP), interactivity (INP), and visual stability (CLS) – are confirmed ranking signals, meaning page speed directly affects both your SEO and your conversion rate.
+A fast, high-performing mobile site improves the overall user experience and signals your business’s professionalism and reliability.

 Mobile speed optimisation tips:

-- Use modern image formats like WebP and implement lazy loading so content only loads when it enters the viewport.
+• Use modern image formats like WebP and implement lazy loading so content only loads when it enters the viewport.
+This is one of the quickest wins for improving your LCP score.

-- Minify your code by stripping away unnecessary JavaScript and CSS to lighten the initial load.
+• Minify your code by stripping away unnecessary JavaScript and CSS to reduce the initial page weight and improve time-to-interactive (TTI).

 4. Optimise Mobile Typography for Readability